Writtle: History

 Another well known historic figure who lived in Writtle was Sir John Petre (1549–1613).
 He sat as a member of parliament for Essex from 1584 to 1587 and also served as Lord Lieutenant of Essex.
 In 1603 he was raised to the peerage as Baron John Petre, the first baron of Writtle.
 Baron Petre publicly acknowledged that he was a Roman Catholic and refused to follow the Church of England during the time of Queen Elizabeth I and King James I. He died in October 1613, aged 63, and was succeeded in the barony by his son William, who later married Katherine Somerset.
-One person from Writtle who did help to bring about the English Reformation was Dr John Bastwick (1593–1654), a religious zealot who opposed Roman Catholic ceremonial in the years before the outbreak of the English Civil War.
+One person from Writtle who did help to bring about the English Reformation was John Bastwick (1593–1654), a religious zealot who opposed Roman Catholic ceremonial in the years before the outbreak of the English Civil War.

 In August 1914 the 4th Battalion of the Oxfordshire and Buckinghamshire Light Infantry Regiment arrived in Writtle.
 The 4th Ox and Bucks Bn was part of the Territorial Force, or volunteer reserve, of the British Army.
 While in Writtle the men underwent physical and military training.
 On 14 October 1914 they paraded in the grounds of Hylands House in the presence of King George V. The Ox and Bucks left Writtle in April 1915.

 According to a contemporary newspaper report Writtle was hit by a V-2 rocket on Friday 12 January 1945.
 The V-2 fell about 200 yards south of the River Wid bridge in a field belonging to Skeggs Farm.
 The impact crater was 30 feet across by 20 feet deep.
 19 properties were extensively damaged and a further 218 slightly damaged including All Saints' Church.
 No casualties were reported, although two families in Bridge Street were made homeless.

+Population

+The population of the parish in 2021 was 5,328.
+The population declined between 2001 and 2021; it had been 5,383 in 2011, and 5,632 in 2001.

 Climate

 Writtle has a mild variety of the British oceanic climate with warm summers at around 23 C and mild winters with highs of 8 C but with quite common minor frosts.
-Precipitation is relatively low by British standards at 586.3 mm during the 1981–2010 average period.
+Precipitation is relatively low by British standards at 586.3 mm during the 1991–2020 average period.